 Creating an Emotional Response

-Sometimes, an artist wants to create a certain mood or emotional response in the people who see a particular drawing or painting.
+Sometimes, an artist wants to create a certain mood or emotional response.
 Maybe they want to convey a scene that’s lighthearted and happy.
 Or maybe they want to emphasize the gloom of a scene.

 In this drawing, my subject was the gray light of a rainy day more than the landscape itself.
 To depict that grayness and wetness, I chose colors that were visually cool.
 Even the greens, earth tones in the telephone poles, and the red in the stop sign are cool versions of those colors.